✈️

 image

 After the health checkpoint you’ll pass through immigration.
 If you have a Visa On Arrival letter, follow signs to the “VOA office” so they can take your fingerprints and put the visa in your passport.
 This might be quick or take an hour or two depending on how many people are ahead of you.
+Make sure to take a picture of your visa once it's put in your passport so you a have a digital copy in case you're asked anywhere.

 After you get your visa, you’ll queue through two immigration desks.
 The first (with a non-uniformed officer) is just checking whether your name shows up in an Interpol database.
 The second (uniformed) officer is the actual immigration official.
 The queuing process here will be confusing.
 Just relax, smile, and feel free to ask for help.

+After immigration you’ll pick up your bags.
 Next is customs.
 Customs officials commonly ask for “tips”.
 Just smile and say “no thanks”.
 It’s definitely not necessary.

 Keep your baggage tags handy.
 After passing through customs you’ll be asked to show them.

 To get into the city from the airport, I’ve always had a good experience using Uber, Bolt, or Indrive.
 Meeting up with a ride app driver is a bit tricky as they’re not supposed to come around the pickup loop.
-I usually meet them in the “multi-level car park on the ground floor by the cash point” which is a parking garage around the corner from the terminal.
+I usually meet them in the “multi-level car park on the ground floor by the cash point”.
+This is a parking garage around the corner from the terminal.
 Just ask anyone to direct your towards the “car park” and they’ll lead the way.

 If you’re arriving super late a night, it can be helpful to arrange a driver to pick you up beforehand as bolt / uber / indrive may be less active.
 But if you have any issues getting a car, or are just willing to pay more for convenience, there are plenty of drivers hanging around.